How To Store Essential Oils

 Essential oils are flammable, therefore never leave them near sources of ignition such as cookers, fires, candles or any naked flame.
 To help put this into perspective; vodka and many other spirits are also flammable, but if you store them safely and sensibly they are not a problem.
 Since safety is a very important matter when using essential oils, be sure to read our Safety Guidelines if you are new to aromatherapy.

-One final but very important point, – under no circumstances should you ever decant your undiluted essential oils into plastic bottles, since most oils will eat into, and in some cases, melt the plastic.
+One final but very important point, – under no circumstances should you ever decant your undiluted essential oils into plastic bottles, since most essential oils will damage, and in some cases, melt the plastic.
 Diluted essential oil preparations such as massage oils and lotions are fine in plastic since the concentration of essential oil is very low.